Credit Agricole in talks to hand Greek bank to Alpha

 A banking source close to the talks had told Reuters on Sunday that Credit Agricole was expected to pick Alpha Bank as preferred bidder for its ailing Greek unit.
 National Bank (NBGr.AT) and Eurobank EFGr.AT had also bid.

-The HFSF had told Emporiki's potential buyers that it would approve a takeover only if the bank were recapitalized and fully funded before being sold.
+The HFSF had told Emporiki's potential buyers that it would approve a takeover only if the bank were recapitalised and fully funded before being sold.

 The HFSF is a major shareholder in all three of the Greek lenders that were looking at Emporiki.